JaapHinke/iottum/push-api/index.md

 * climate: 5 minutes
 * headcount: 5 minutes

 In practice this means that the age of a data event in the occupancies category is _on average_ ~30 seconds.
-For a climate or head, the age is _on average_ ~ 2.5 minutes.
+For a climate or headcount data event, the age is _on average_ ~ 2.5 minutes.

 From this logic it follows that, for this type of data, the SNS notification payload typically contains an array of data events.